276linesofCode/blog-posts/rgsoc-blog1.md

 4. Tips we would like to share.
 5. Photo with coaches and mentor if possible(coaches, mentor intro)
 6. Achievements so far.

+Things we need to keep in mind -
+1. Adding image credits